 - Enter a name for your notebook and click Generate.

-displayed from any scenario.
+to see displayed from any scenario.
 You can view your input data, your solution and add notes.
-You can use
+You

-table widgets and chart widgets to customize the layout of these views.
-You can add headers, change
+can use table widgets and chart widgets to customize the layout of these views.
+You can add headers,

-background colors and other properties of your notes, tables or charts.
-You can choose different
+change background colors and other properties of your notes, tables or charts.
+You can choose

-types of charts such as line charts, bar charts, and so on.
-You can define how data is aggregated in
+different types of charts such as line charts, bar charts, and so on.
+You can define how data is

 If you select a table or chart widget, a default instance is displayed using some of your input